Ochan-LOKIDORMOI/Capstone_final_project/README.md

 ## 🔍 Analysis of Results

-- The system met its core objective of detecting animals like elephants, monkeys, and buffaloes with over 75% confidence.
+- The system met some of its core objective of detecting animals like elephants, monkeys, and buffaloes with over 75% confidence.
 - The use of **ModelCheckpoint** during training ensured that only the best-performing model was saved.
-- During testing, predictions with low confidence were filtered out, increasing reliability.
 - SMS alerts were successfully triggered for high-confidence detections, and all activities were stored in MongoDB.
 -  Overall, the system achieved its goals of wildlife detection, alerting, and farmer engagement as outlined in the project proposal.